Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Discussion

-\begin{itemize} \item \textbf{Reliance on LLM’s Internal Knowledge:} The unstructured decoder’s output is only as good as the information the LLM has (or is provided with).
-If the model lacks knowledge of a particular domain or if the provided context misses a key piece of evidence, Evo-DKD might fail to add an important fact.
-In critical domains, it might overlook necessary updates (false negatives) simply because it hasn’t seen evidence. \textbf{Mitigation:} Integrating external retrieval more explicitly if needed, i.e., allow the model to call a search engine when the text decoder is unsure (similar to ReAct, but now for finding justification).
+\begin{itemize} \item \textbf{Reliance on LLM's Internal Knowledge:} The unstructured decoder's output is only as good as the LLM's knowledge; if the model lacks domain knowledge or the context misses key evidence, Evo-DKD may fail to add important facts (false negatives). \textbf{Mitigation:} integrate external retrieval, e.g., querying a search engine when uncertain.

-\item \textbf{Complex Edits and Ontology Restructuring:} In our work, most ontology edits are additions of new facts or simple changes.
-Evo-DKD currently does not handle very complex ontology refactoring (like removing an entire sub-hierarchy or merging duplicate concepts) which sometimes is needed in ontology evolution.
-Those require more global planning and perhaps multiple steps of reasoning which our current one-pass approach might not capture.
-Extending the method to handle such cases (maybe by iterative multi-turn dialogues with itself, or more advanced planning decoders) is non-trivial and left for future work. \end{itemize}
+\item \textbf{Complex Edits and Ontology Restructuring:} Our work focuses on fact additions or simple changes; complex ontology refactoring (e.g., removing sub-hierarchies or merging duplicate concepts) requires global planning and multi-step reasoning beyond our one-pass approach, left for future work via multi-turn dialogues or planning decoders.

+\item \textbf{Validation Independence and Scale:} Self-verification by the same model is not fully independent validation; integrating formal ontology reasoners and human oversight is future work.
+Moreover, our evaluation uses small synthetic datasets (600 training / 120 test examples), so results should be read as a controlled simulation study rather than evidence at scale. \end{itemize}